yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 Elroy on VB forums for the balloon tooltips

 Harry Whitfield for his quality testing, brain stimulation and being an unwitting source of inspiration.

-Tested on :

-  ReactOS 0.4.14 32bit on virtualBox
-  windows 7 professional 32bit on intel
-  windows 7 ultimate 64bit on intel
-  windows 7 professional 64bit on intel
-  windows xp sp3 32bit on intel
-  windows 10 home 64bit on intel
-  windows 10 home 64bit on amd
-  windows 11 64bit on intel

 Dependencies:

-A windows-alike o/s such as Windows XP, 7-11 or Apple Mac OSX 11.
+o A windows-alike o/s such as Windows XP, 7-11 or Apple Mac OSX 11.

+o Microsoft VB6 IDE installed with its runtime components.
+The program runs without any additional Microsoft OCX components, just the basic controls that ship with VB6.

+* Uses the RC6 Cairo wrapper from Olaf Schmidt.

+During development the RC6 components need to be registered.
+These scripts are used to register.
+Run each by double-clicking on them.

+RegisterRC6inPlace.vbs
+RegisterRC6WidgetsInPlace.vbs

+During runtime on the users system, the RC6 components are dynamically referenced using modRC6regfree.bas which is compiled into the binary.

-Requires a PzEarth folder in C:\Users\<user>\AppData\Roaming\
+Requires a PzStopWatch folder in C:\Users\<user>\AppData\Roaming\
-eg: C:\Users\<user>\AppData\Roaming\PzEarth
+eg: C:\Users\<user>\AppData\Roaming\PzStopWatch
-Requires a settings.ini file to exist in C:\Users\<user>\AppData\Roaming\PzEarth The above will be created automatically by the compiled program when run for the first time.
+Requires a settings.ini file to exist in C:\Users\<user>\AppData\Roaming\PzStopWatch The above will be created automatically by the compiled program when run for the first time.